-I am a postdoctoral researcher at the Center for Science and Technology Studies (CWTS), Leiden University.
-I hold a PhD in information sciences form the University of Montreal, a master’s degree in information sciences, and a bachelor’s degree in management.
+I am a postdoctoral researcher at the Danish Centre for Studies in Research and Research Policy (CFA), Aarhus University.
+I hold a PhD and a master’s degree in information sciences form the University of Montreal, and a bachelor’s degree in management.

-One of the most central themes of my research is the reward system of science.
+One of the central themes of my research is the reward system of science.
 I’m particularly interested in the practices through which credit is attributed to researchers for their work, namely through authorship, contributorship, inventorship, and acknowledgements.
-I’m interested in how these practices are shaped by disciplinary norms and how they reflect the division of labor in collaborative science.
-I’m also interested in the diversity of the means and types of knowledge creation and diffusion and their role (or lack thereof) in this reward system.
+I’m interested in how these practices are shaped by disciplinary norms, policies, evaluation practices, and how they reflect the division of labor research teams.